meljh/trilo-growth/README.md

 This is a repository for code and data related to projects modeling growth in trilobites, and described in:

-Hopkins MJ (2019) A simple generative model of trilobite segmentation and growth.
-PaleoXiv doi: 10.31233/osf.io/zt642  (https://paleorxiv.org/zt642/)
+Hopkins MJ (2020) A simple generative model of trilobite segmentation and growth.
+PaleoXiv version 3, peer-reviewed by PCI Paleo doi: 10.31233/osf.io/zt642  (https://paleorxiv.org/zt642/)

+For PCI Paleo recommendation, please see: Christian Klug (2020) Deep insights into trilobite development.
+Peer Community in Paleontology, 100004.
+DOI: 10.24072/pci.paleo.100004.

 Unless otherwise marked, all materials are distributed under a CC-BY-NC license.